Program: Music (PhD)

 - File (03/16/2020)

-The SLOs in the PhD degree are designed to assess a student's potential for success in the field of professional music.
-Students are assessed through written and oral examinations and assignments, public performances, and juried performances.
-Results are used to assess both student and department (program) success.
+The SLOs for the PhD program are designed to assess a student's potential for original research and fieldwork in the field of professional music.

 Ad hoc faculty group